 Given the above points, our attitude could best be described as cautious optimism.
 For 2020, we see the US stock market, as represented by the S&P 500 stock index to trade in a range of 3000 to 3600.
 It closed 2019 at 3231.
 We see interest rates moving modestly higher and expect gold to continue to advance on the back of a weaker US dollar, as a solid global economy in 2020 will likely lead to the relative strengthening of foreign currencies and commodities.

-As always, we thank you for the trust and confidence you have placed in us.
-Please do not hesitate to contact us with any concerns you may have.
-We wish you a healthy and prosperous 2019.
+We appreciate the business you have given us.
+We thank you for the continued confidence you have placed in us.
+Please do not hesitate to contact us with any questions or concerns you may have.
+We wish you a very healthy and prosperous 2020.

 Patrick Mauro, Daniel Mauro, Henry Criz

-For the seventh year running, we are pleased to have been named a Five-Star Wealth Manager as described in Chicago Magazine.
-A detailed description of the award can be found in the November 2018 issue of Chicago Magazine.
+For the eighth year running, we are pleased to have been named a Five-Star Wealth Manager as described in Chicago Magazine.
+A detailed description of the award can be found in the November 2019 issue of Chicago Magazine.
 More details are available at Fivestarprofessional.com

 Patrick Mauro Investment Advisor, Inc. (PMIA) is a registered investment advisor registered with and regulated by the Securities and Exchange Commission, Washington, DC.
 PMIA must collect certain nonpublic information regarding your financial assets and net worth.
 We must do this to help you develop a mandate in managing your account.
 This information and any other information for which you disclose to PMIA for the purposes of granting access to your brokerage account is treated this way: PMIA discloses this information to no one else, that is to no third party.
 Your information is kept confidential and secure at the corporate office of record, 38 Mockingbird Lane, Oak Brook, IL 60523.